hoffmanshf/WaterlooCarpool/README.md

     # Run the application
     $ mvn spring-boot:run

-    # Run as a packaged application
+    # You can also run as a packaged application
     $ mvn clean install
     $ java -jar target/demo-0.0.1-SNAPSHOT.jar